 Tip 7: Finish with a mini roller

-The BEST tip to getting smooth finish without brush marks?
+Why?
+Because the BEST tip to getting a smooth finish without brush marks?

 After you’ve finished the last brush stroke, get out this mini foam roller and go over the surface lightly one last time.

-Any brush strokes that are left will disappear.
+Any brush strokes that are left will disappear right before your eyes.

 Quick note: you can’t let the paint dry too much before you roll it or it will get tacky so work in sections.